Carceral-Ecologies/LA_Public_Records/README.md

 The `LAPD` category is a derived field, so it was checked against ground truth: the portal's own LAPD department filter returns **23,104** requests, and the rule used here yields **23,040** — a match to within ~0.3%.
-(The small residual is still-open requests, which have no closure code to confirm a disposition.)
+(The small residual are likley still-open requests, which have no closure code to confirm a disposition.)

 Two things are worth knowing if you try to reproduce that check:

-- **The CSV export ignores the on-screen department filter.** Filtering the portal to "Police Department (LAPD)" and clicking *export* still downloads the **entire** all-department list — the filtered and unfiltered exports come out byte-for-byte identical.
+- **The CSV export ignores the on-screen department filter.** Filtering the portal to "Police Department (LAPD)" and clicking *export* still downloads the **entire** all-department list — the filtered and unfiltered exports come out identical.
 The only per-department ground-truth signal the portal gives you is the **result count** shown in the browser, not a filtered file.
-- **The public LAPD count is effectively frozen.** Because LAPD stopped publishing new requests to the portal around April 2025 (see finding 3), the LAPD-filtered count no longer grows day to day — a count read today reflects the same set as an export pulled a few days earlier.
+- **The public LAPD count is effectively frozen.** Because LAPD stopped publishing new requests to the portal around April 2025 (see finding 3), the LAPD-filtered count no longer grows day to day.
+A count read today reflects the same set as an export pulled a few days earlier.

 ### Independent corroboration: LAPD's May '26 report